dpc-sdp/ripple/docs/content/design-system/5.components/contact-us.md

 - Display in the sidebar of the page.

 ### When and how not to use
-- If you add social media accounts to Contact Us, don’t add the [Social Share](link) component.
+- If you add social media accounts to the contact us component, don’t add the social share component.
 - Never use unrelated contact details or social media accounts.

 ---

 ## Theming
-Contact Us uses colour for:
+Contact us uses colour for:
 - visual prominence for key information
 - link icons.